 Multi Occupancy (B2B believed guide includes a process).
 B2B are suggesting a new group after 1 December with a view to updating B2B processes in the future.

-Locked meters - customers will always have access to the key.
-There maybe scope for an industry wide lock or a cut and replace process moving forward.
+Locked meters - customers will always have been provided access to the keys.
+There may be scope for an industry wide lock or a cut and replace process moving forward.

 I04 – to be re-opened.